 - First and foremost, don’t use a situation that could make you look inflexible.
 There’s always a chance that interviewers ask follow-up questions.
 Make sure that you choose a situation that could not lead up to the conclusion that it was actually you that caused a complex situation.
 For instance, because you were set in your ways or opinions.

 - Don’t go in on specific co-workers or former bosses.
 This is not the moment to start talking negatively about people, even though it looks like the question asks this.
-Focus on situations, not people.
+When discussing what you disliked, focus on situations, tasks, and aspects of the work environment, not people.

 - Avoid mentioning something you did not particularly like that’s also applicable to the work or environment of the position that you have an interview for now.